Version 0.64.1

 Details

-The biselect_mod function allows to apply two independent modifiers onto two not overlapping selection areas sel1 and sel2 on a solid at the same time.
-The parts of the solid that are outside of the two selections are elastically interpolated and kinks that might occur on the selection boundaries are avoided.
+The biselect_mod function allows to apply two independent modifiers onto two selection areas sel1 and sel2 on a solid at the same time.
+There are two main modes of operation:

 Example